tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
-Clients MUST NOT send an authenticator without a preceding authenticator request is required; for servers an authenticator request is optional.
+Clients MUST NOT send an authenticator without a preceding authenticator request; for servers an authenticator request is optional.
 The authenticator uses the message structures from Section 4.4 of {{!TLS13}}, but different parameters.
 These messages do not include the TLS record layer and are therefore not encrypted with a handshake key.

 ## Authenticator Keys